USD 259 gets influx of substitute applicants

 The district held a virtual career fair last week to find substitute staff and so many people responded that they continued efforts Monday and now have a long list of people to interview.

-“It has been a great response,” said Sean Hudspeth, Chief Human Resources Officer.
+“It has been a great response,” said Sean Hudspeth, USD 259 chief human resources officer.
 “I think our team was ultimately pleased.”

 Hudspeth says 26 down and 84 more to interview.